Endava/cats/README.md

 - if no `httpMethod` parameter is supplied, then the `CustomFuzzer` will run for all http method defined in the OpenAPI contract under the given path
 - if a `httpMethod` parameter is supplied, but it doesn't exist in the OpenAPI given path, a `warning` will be issued and no test will be executed
 - if a `httpMethod` parameter is supplied, but is not a valid HTTP method, a `warning` will be issued and no test will be executed
+- if the request payload uses a `oneOf` element to allow multiple request types, you can control which of the possible types the `CustomFuzzer` will apply to using the `oneOfSelection` keyword.
+The value of the `oneOfSelection` keyword must match the fully qualified name of the `discriminator`.
+- if no `oneOfSelection` is supplied and the request payload accepts multiple `oneOf` elements, than a custom test will be created for each type of payload

+### Dealing with oneOf, anyOf
+When you have request payloads which can take multiple object types, you can use the `oneOfSelection` keyword to specify which of the possible object types is required by the `CustomFuzzer`.
+If you don't provide this element, all combinations will be considered.
+If you supply a value, **this must be exactly the one used in the `discriminator`.**

 ### Correlating Tests
 As CATs mostly relies on generated data with small help from some reference data, testing complex business scenarios with the pre-defined `Fuzzers` is not possible.
 Suppose we have an endpoint that creates data (doing a `POST`), and we want to check its existence (via `GET`).